Coping with Sexual Harassment

 Attorneys for Sex Harassment Victims in DuPage, Kendall and Will Counties

 Not only does sexual harassment take an emotional toll on its victim, it often has the affect of damaging the victim's career.
-Learning to cope with the emotional damage and rebuilding your career after filing a law suit can seem worse than the harassment itself.
-Engaging the services of one of our experienced sexual harassment lawyers will help you navigate the legal process and can help limit the stress you experience as a result.
+Learning to cope with the emotional damage and rebuilding your career after filing a lawsuit can seem worse than the harassment itself.
+Engaging the services of one of our experienced sexual harassment lawyers will help you navigate the legal process, and this can help limit the stress you experience as a result.

 Rebuilding Your Career

-If an employee has no choice but to quit because an employer refuses to address the discriminatory behavior complained of, the employee may be able to make a claim of “constructive discharge.”
+If an employee has no choice but to quit because an employer refuses to address discriminatory behavior related to sexual harassment, the employee may be able to make a claim of “constructive discharge.”
 If you do have to change jobs, either because your employer does not remedy the situation or because you feel uncomfortable continuing the employment because of your claim, it is important to understand that future employers may not discriminate against you because of your prior claim of sexual harassment.
 Some victims of sexual harassment find career counseling helpful in rebuilding their careers after being the victim of sexual harassment.